 Genzyme Co-Pay Assistance Program

-The Genzyme Co-Pay Assistance Program helps eligible individuals in the United States who are prescribed treatment with Cerezyme pay for their eligible out-of-pocket drug and infusion-related expenses, including co-pays, co-insurance and deductibles, regardless of financial status.
+The Genzyme Co-Pay Assistance Program helps eligible individuals in the United States who are prescribed treatment with Cerezyme pay for their eligible out-of-pocket drug and infusion-related (mixing and administration of the drug as well as infusion supplies such as saline, IV tubing, etc.) expenses, including co-pays, co-insurance and deductibles, regardless of financial status.

 Once enrolled in Genzyme's Co-Pay Assistance Program, Genzyme will cover 100% of your eligible out-of-pocket Cerezyme drug and infusion-related costs up to the program maximum.